ibm-cloud-docs/dns-svcs/faq.md

 - "Million DNS Queries" refers to DNS queries answered by the Private DNS Service back-end resolvers (`161.26.0.7`, `161.26.0.8`).
 - Private DNS Service back-end resolvers (`161.26.0.7`, `161.26.0.8`) only charge for private zone queries, meaning zones defined and allowed to a VPC by a DNS Service instance.
 Any queries that are forwarded to public resolvers (`161.26.0.10`, `161.26.0.11`) are not charged.
-- A virtual server instance in a VPC without a DNS Service by default points to public resolvers (`161.26.0.10` and `161.26.0.11`) and is not charged.
+- By default, a virtual server instance in a VPC without a DNS Service points to public resolvers (`161.26.0.10` and `161.26.0.11`) and is not charged.

 ### When creating DNS Services from the IBM Cloud Catalog, does a custom resolver location correspond to a single IP on a custom resolver, and does the cost increase if deployed across multiple subnets or zones?
 {: #create-dns-cost-per-subnet-zone}